dtcrout/spotitude/README.md

 ```

 ### De-/Activating the virtualenv shell
-Instead of prefixing the commands with `pipenv run`, you can also start shell subprocess of by typing in the project's directory:
+Instead of prefixing the commands with `pipenv run`, you can also start a shell subprocess of by typing in the project's directory:

 ```
 $ pipenv shell